| |

 Faced with the prospect of an early election and the

-evidence of inflation in global wheat markets, the government
+evidence of inflation in global wheat markets, the

-has now decided to import the grain, but in small sequential
+import wheat has now decided to import the grain,

-lots.
-This, as noted earlier, has proved costly.
-A recent
+has proved costly.
+A recent clarification attributed

-clarification attributed the cancellation of the earlier
+the cancellation of the earlier import decision to

-import decision to the expectation that global prices
+the expectation that global prices would fall in the

-would fall in the wake of the harvest in major wheat
+wake of the harvest in major wheat producing countries

-Public Distribution that "a very high benchmark price
+Distribution that "a very high benchmark price

 would be established for future wheat imports."